tang070205/NepTrainKit/docs/source/index.rst

 NepTrainKit documentation
 =========================
 NepTrainKit is a toolkit focused on the operation and visualization of neuroevolution potential (NEP) training datasets.
-It is mainly used to simplify and optimize the NEP model training process, providing an intuitive graphical interface and analysis tools to help users adjust hyperparameters and evaluate model performance more efficiently.
+It is mainly used to simplify and optimize the NEP model training process, providing an intuitive graphical interface and analysis tools to help users adjust train dataset.

 .. toctree::
    :maxdepth: 2